TimothyMedewase/timelyz/README.md

 We take pride in the performance of our Time Series Insights application.
 The AI algorithms have been fine-tuned and optimized to deliver accurate results within a reasonable processing time.

 For large-scale deployment, we recommend using a powerful server or cloud infrastructure to handle extensive time series datasets and ensure real-time monitoring.
-Feel free to preview the app [here](https://timelyz.netlify.app/).
+Feel free to preview the app <a href="https://timelyz.netlify.app/" target="_blank" rel="noopener">here.</a>

 ## Contributing